-Applications C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students applied, were admitted, and enrolled (full- or part-time) in fall 2006.
-Include early decision, early action, and stud who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been no of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission. ents Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 2152 Total first-time, first-year (freshman) men who were admitted 1233 Total first-time, first-year (freshman) women who were admitted 1649 Total full-time, first-time, first-year (freshman) men who enrolled 357 Total part-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 0 C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, please answer the questions below for fall 2006 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
+Ci.
+First-time, first-year (freshman) students: Provide the number of applied, were admitted, and enrolled (full- or part-time) in fall 2009 who began studies during summer in this cohort.
+Applicants should requirements for consideration for admission (i.e., who completed a of one of the following actions: admission, non-admission, placeme applicant or institution).
+Admitted applicants should include wait-liadmission.
+Include early ded include only those actionable applicate ent on waiting list, cision, early action, and students e students who fulfilled the ions) and who have been notified or application withdrawn (by Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 1740 2256 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 1325 1759 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 338 1 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 369 C2.
+Freshman wait-listed students (students who met admission recontingent on space availability) Do you have a policy of placing students on a waiting list?
+Ye If yes, please answer the questions below for fall 2009 admissions: hose final admission was Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is yo our waiting list ranked?
 If yes, do you release that information to students?
-Do you release that information to school counselors?
-Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering stude High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required ents: C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking studies. lents?
-Require Recommend Neither require nor recommend
+Do you release that information to school counselors? mission Requirements High school completion requirement Check the appropriate box to identify your high school completion ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required requirement for d legree-seeking entering students: C4.
+Does your institution require or recommend a general college-particle.
+Require Recommend Neither require nor recommend reparatory progi ram for degree-seeking students?